 As UK Projects Director for Herzog & de Meuron John O'Mara has been responsible for the design and delivery of the Tate Modern extension, the Blavatnik School of Government, Oxford, and the Canary Wharf One Park Drive residential building.
 Current projects include the new Royal College of Art studio and research facility in Battersea.
-He is also a member of the London Legacy Development Corporation Quality Review Panel, and is a visiting critic at the University of Cambridge.
+He is also a visiting critic at the University of Cambridge.